-If applying online:
+Applying online:

-You can apply at brit.croydon.sch.uk/apply from 2nd August 2021 and you will receive an automatic email confirmation of receipt.
+You can apply at brit.croydon.sch.uk/apply from Saturday 30th July 2022 and you will receive an automatic email confirmation of receipt.
 Online applications submitted before this date will not be processed.
-Please note this is your electronic signature.
 You will be asked to supply:

-- A passport photograph - A copy of your latest report.
-This must be translated.
-The report must contain a record of attendance.
+- A passport sized photograph - A report: where school reports are not in English, please provide an English translation in addition to a copy of the original report.
+The report must contain a record of your attendance.

-Catchment area and out of area applications
+Catchment area applications